oskapt/docker-gitlab/README.md

 Put this address into all of the config sections of `resque.yml`.
 From what I'm able to determine, it doesn't pay attention to the `RAILS_ENV=production` setting during the install, so we need to just hit it with a shotgun blast.

+### Supervisor Configuration

+Supervisor will start with an HTTP server listening on port 9999 with the username of `docker` and the password of `d0ck3r`.
+If you want to change these, edit `docker.conf` and make the necessary changes.

 Building The Container
 ----------------------